 - Compound Paths

 - Placed Image

 - Mesh Point

 You target any of these attributes for styling in the Appearance panel.
 The Appearance Panel is like layers for the attributes of your artwork.
 Each item in the panel corresponds to an element of the selected object.
-The Object Type indicator tells you what you have targeted and what will be affected in the Appearance Panel.
+The Object Type Indicator tells you what you have targeted and what will be affected in the Appearance Panel.

 In the image below, the layer is targeted, then the blue fill and stroke is applied.
 This gives this appearance to everything on the layer.
-You can achieve the same effect by grouping the shapes, then targeting the shape for styling.
+You can achieve the same effect by grouping the shapes, then targeting the group for styling.

 To target a whole layer for styling, click on the larger circle to the right of the layer’s name.
 When you target a whole layer, then apply appearance attributes, everything you draw on the layer gets those attributes.
 The shapes even look like they merge together.
 The only condition is that the stroke needs to be below the fill in the Appearance panel.

 The Appearance Panel also controls the opacity and blends modes for each attribute of your object.
 So you can set a stroke to have a 50% opacity on an object with a solid fill.